 The Perspectives Project: Documenting and Reimagining IFI Accountability

-Daniel Bradlow Professor/Senior Fellow, Centre for Advancement of Scholarship, University of Pretoria, Professor Emeritus, American University Washington College of Law, and a Compliance Officer in the Social and Environmental and Compliance Unit of UNDP.
+The Editors Daniel Bradlow Professor/Senior Fellow, Centre for Advancement of Scholarship, University of Pretoria, Professor Emeritus, American University Washington College of Law.

-Varsha Iyengar Lawyer and mediator with experience in human rights and sustainability.
-She currently works on business and human rights issues.
-She is enrolled as an SJD Candidate at American University Washington College of Law.
+Varsha Iyengar Lawyer, mediator, and an SJD Candidate at American University Washington College of Law.

-Nick Paul Editor and writer with a background in business communications, journalism, and international development organizations.
+Nick Paul Editor and writer with a background in business communications, journalism, and international development.

 The Essays